Rye (town), New York: History

 The town of Rye has its original roots on Manursing Island.
 On June 29, 1660, three settlers living in "Grenege" (now known as Greenwich, Connecticut), Thomas Studwell, John Coe, and Peter Disbrow, purchased Manursing Island (called Menussing by the Indians) from the Mohegan Indians.
 A tract of land lying between the Byram River and Blind Brook was sold by the Indians to Peter Disbrow on May 22, 1661.
 That year the four men were joined by John Budd, an original settler of Long Island (Southold) and, previously, New Haven.
 The four men bought additional lands from the Indians on June 2, 1662.
 The four men are regarded as the founders of Rye.
 Another settler, John Horton, purchased some additional lands.
 By 1662, the town of Hastings had 12 proprietors: Thomas Studwell, John Brondig, William Odell, Thomas Applebe, Philip Galpin, Richard Fowler, William Odell, Peter Disbrow, John Coe, Samuel Allen, Thomas Studwell and John Budd.
 A neighboring town named Hastings was merged into Rye in the 1660s, no later than 1666, as a 1666 sale of house by John Budd to a George Kniffen of Stratford for 37 pounds, ten shillings, was noted as having been conducted "by agreement of the men of Hastings, now called Rye."
 (Rye and Hastings are adjacent towns in East Sussex, England.)

-Connecticut and New York both claimed the area, but in these early days, the colonists considered themselves to be under the protection of Connecticut.
+The Connecticut Colony and the Province of New York both claimed the area, but in these early days, the colonists considered themselves to be under the protection of Connecticut.
 Connecticut formally ceded Rye to New York in 1683 as part of a boundary agreement, cementing the Connecticut Panhandle.